 The Council for Standards in Human Service Education accredits the general human services track.

 For the specific requirements and Student Handbook please visit the Health Careers Human Services webpage.

 Yes!
 Although our Human Services program is designed to lead directly to employment, transfer opportunities are available for you to continue your education.
 Our programs are designed to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

 Our various transfer options include:

-We offer the entire program at our Harrisburg and Lancaster campuses.
-The General Human Services track can be completed at the Gettysburg, Lebanon and York campuses.
-The Drug and Alcohol Services track can be completed at the York Campus by taking some courses through Virtual Learning.
+We offer the entire program at our Harrisburg, Lancaster and York campuses.
+The General Human Services track can be completed at the and Lebanon campus.
+You may also complete this track at the Gettysburg Campus by taking some courses through Virtual Learning.
+The Drug and Alcohol Services track can be completed at the Gettysburg and Lebanon campuses by taking some courses through Virtual Learning.

 Yes!
 Thanks to the HACC Foundation, scholarships are available. .
 Please visit hacc.edu/scholarships for more details.

 You can apply for our spring, summer and fall classes anytime by visiting our website.
 When you submit your application, please include the unique program code 5556.
 By including this code with your application, you can make sure you apply for the correct program.